SefaSAHAN/Shark-Poker-AI-Project/README.md

 ## Analysis

-To analyze the project and results win_rate dataset, I created various notebook in the data folder.
+To analyze the project and results win_rate dataset, I created various notebooks in the data folder.
 These notebooks show the results of the dataset.

 ## Conclusion